baobabsoluciones/cornflow-ui/README.md

 ## 2. Configure the core values

+The application configuration is divided into two main types:

+1. Variable-based configuration (can be set through either environment variables or JSON):
+   - Core values (backend URL, schema, name)
+   - Authentication settings
+   - External app configuration
-The application can be configured in three different ways:
+   This can be configured in two different ways:

-### 1. Environment variables (.env)
+### 1.1 Environment variables (.env)
 Used when `useConfigJson: false` in `src/app/config.ts`.
 All configuration values should be prefixed with `VITE_APP_`:

 ```env